 The geography department consists of five specialist staff, all of whom teach from KS3-5.
-We have five geography classrooms that are well equipped and our own set of Tablet computers which are used to enhance learning.
+We have five geography classrooms that are well equipped and our own set of Tablet computers and chromebooks which are used to enhance learning.

 At Key Stage 3, geography is taught in mixed ability groups with three lessons a fortnight.
 We follow a thematic approach with a focus on a different topic each term.
 During the course of the school year, students in KS3 will have studied both Physical and Human Geography topics.
 Year 7 includes studies of both India and China as well as Deserts.
 Year 8 includes Population Geography, Rivers and Coasts.
 Year 9 students can expect to cover Plate Tectonics, Glaciation and Development.

 Geography is a popular option at Key Stage 4 where it is also taught in mixed ability groups.
 We have five lessons a fortnight.
 We teach the Edexcel B course for GCSE.
 Fieldwork remains an essential part of GCSE Geography and there is a requirement for both human and physical geography fieldwork during the course.
 We have developed an exciting fieldwork experience involving a three day residential in Swanage, Dorset.